 The object to be plated is connected to the power supply's negative terminal.
 The positive terminal is connected with a bit of silver.
 A silver nitrate solution serves as the electrolyte.
 Silver can also be purified using this method.
 We can connect the positive terminal with an impure block and the negative terminal with a strip of pure silver.
 Electrolysis deposits pure silver at the negative terminal, leaving contaminants behind.

 The object to be plated is connected to the power supply's negative terminal.
 The positive terminal is attached to a piece of copper.
-A copper sulphate solution serves as the electrolyte.
+A copper sulfate solution serves as the electrolyte.
 Copper deposition, like silver plating, can be used to purify copper.
 Both electrodes are constructed of copper in this scenario.
 The negative electrode eventually becomes coated with pure copper as the impure positive electrode fades away, leaving the impurities behind.

 Related Topics Link |